kubedb/docs/docs/guides/solr/reconfigure-tls/solr.md

 # Reconfigure Solr TLS/SSL (Transport Encryption)

-KubeDB supports reconfigure i.e. add, remove, update and rotation of TLS/SSL certificates for existing Solr database via a SolrOpsRequest.
+KubeDB supports reconfigure i.e. **add, remove, update and rotation** of TLS/SSL certificates for existing Solr database via a `SolrOpsRequest`.
 This tutorial will show you how to use KubeDB to reconfigure TLS/SSL encryption.

 ## Before You Begin